niharmeshram32/LinkHome/items/report.md

 - However only the first item chosen is added to the wishlist page.

 **3. Bug 3:**
-- On the items page, when the user wants to search something such as city=Canberra then if the user writes anything instead of "city", still the search happens correctly
+- On the items page, when the user wants to search something such as city=Canberra then if the user writes anything instead of "city" such as "abcd", the search still happens correctly

 **4. Bug 4:**
-- If the user wants to view the app in landscape mode and orientation changes, then it elements on the screen does not resize.
+- If the user wants to view the app in landscape mode and orientation changes, then the elements on the screen do not resize.

 **5. Bug 5:**
 - In the payment page, the application does not check whether the user has filled in the fields or not.
-- It still makes the payment ans shows payment is successful.
+- It still makes the payment and shows payment is successful.

 ## Testing Summary